egberts/egberts.github.io-src/content/articles/ssh-openssh-bastion-host.md

 * * System-admin remote site maintenance

-How Is It Different than SSH Jump Server?
+How Is It Different from SSH Jump Server?
 -----------------------------------------
 A Jump Server is intended to breach the gap between two security zones.
-The intended purpose here is to have a gateway to access something inside of the security zone, from the DMZ.
+The intended purpose here is to have a gateway to access something inside the security zone, from the DMZ.

-A SSH Jump Server is
+SSH Jump Server is
-where a user can login onto the host and then forward on to another (but internal) SSH server.
+where a user can log in onto the host and then forward on to another (but internal) SSH server.

-The key difference here is whether such a SSH user will get drop down to a shell or not:
+The key difference here is whether such an SSH user will get drop to a shell or not:

 - bastion host gets user a shell, and makes use of two separate SSH processes (as a security feature).
-This is the only (yet extremely powerful) way to get to be able to use a `ssh` client.
+This is the only (yet extremely powerful) way to get to be able to use an `ssh` client.
-- jump host gets no shell, by leveraging a single SSH process to receive then forward a SSH connection without making a use of any local TTY device.
+- jump host gets no shell, by leveraging a single SSH process to receive then forward an SSH connection without making a use of any local TTY device.
 Downside is that there is often poor auditing of internal SSH connections being multiplexed through its main SSH TCP connection.

 Audit, Logging, Compliance